JunChoii/COMMUserDocProject/README.md

 ## Glossary

 The Glossary provides a list of terms and their definitions that are commonly used in the Fetch API documentation.
-It includes terms such as Fetch, Response, Request, Body, Headers, CORS, Cache, Promise, async/await, Blob, FormData, JSON, and URL.
+It includes terms such as Fetch, Response, Request, Promise, async/await,FormData, JSON, and URL.

 ## Conclusion